zzzprojects/learn-orm/tutorials/dapper/retrieve-parent-child-objects.md

 # Retrieve Parent-Child Objects

 So far, we have performed operations on a single row.
 But what if we need to deal with more complex objects that have parent-child relationships.
-Let's consider in our example, we have a one-to-many relationship between an `Author` and `Book`.
+Let's consider our example.
+We have a one-to-many relationship between an `Author` and `Book`.
 A single author can have many books.

 If you look at the `Author`, you can see a list of books.